Are you wondering how to create acrylic backgrounds in your art journal? I’m sharing easy beginner ideas to help you start painting art backgrounds.

-Acrylic paints are versatile and so easy to use while they give amazing results.
+Acrylic paints are versatile and easy to use while they give amazing results.
 What’s best, paper loves acrylic paint.
 It’s a kind of romantic relationship the two of them have.

 “I did not know how to paint or even what to paint, but I knew I had to begin.”Margaret Atwood

 Well, yeah!
 You just begin painting!
 Anything at all in any way you like.
-That’s why I’m going to share some easy ideas to use acrylic paint for your art journal backgrounds.
+That’s why I’m going to share easy ideas to use acrylic paint for your art journal backgrounds.

-Before we jump to these ideas, let me just explain what’s background in art and whether it’s important.
+Before we jump to these ideas, let me just explain what’s a background in art and whether it’s important.
 Also, I’ll share a few thoughts on the characteristics of acrylic paint.

 WHAT IS BACKGROUND IN ART?

 The dictionary definition of a background in art is:

 the part of a painting representing what lies behind objects in the foreground.